• Skip to primary navigation

 This dish can be made and once cooled frozen in an airtight container.
 When ready to use, take out of the freezer and defrost overnight in the fridge.
 Reheat the sprouts just before serving.

-If you like this recipe then try some of our other great seasonal sides:
+If you like this recipe then try some of my favourite seasonal side dishes:

 • Spicy Braised Red Cabbage